masha256/yii-assetcompiler/README.md

 This extension replies on [Google Closure compiler](https://developers.google.com/closure/compiler/) and [lessphp](http://leafo.net/lessphp/).
 Version 0.3.5 or later is required due to its support for compressed css mode.

 By default, the extension will look for these packages installed in `protected/vendor/googleclosure` and `protected/vendor/lessphp`, respectively.
+Simply extract compiler-latest.zip into protected/vendor/googleclosure and lessphp-0.3.5.tar.gz into protected/vendor/lessphp.

 If you put these packages in another locaiton, you must manny set the googleClosure* and/or plessc* configuration options to their respective locations (see Configuration Options below ffor details).